StreaMulT: Streaming Multimodal Transformer for Heterogeneous and Arbitrary Long Sequential Data: Proposed model

-\end{small} where $s_i^n$ is the mean of $C_i^n$ and LN, FFN, Attn respectively correspond to Layer Normalization, Feed-Forward and Attention layers.
-After passing through all $N$ layers, outputs corresponding to left and right contexts are discarded to keep only center segments representations $(C_i^N)_{i\geq0}$. \\ In this paper, we choose to build on the Emformer architecture~\cite{Shi2020}, which is an improved and efficient implementation of AM-TRF, hence we use cached values from previous segments for left-context representations instead of recomputing attention.
+\end{small} where $s_i^n$ is the mean of $C_i^n$ and LN, FFN, Attn respectively correspond to Layer Normalization, Feed-Forward and scaled dot-product Attention layers.
+After passing through all $N$ layers, outputs corresponding to left and right contexts are discarded to keep only center segments representations $(C_i^N)_{i\geq0}$. \\